ychuh/Project-Management-Professional/README.md

 - *Define Activity* a process to identify a specific actions to be preformed which decomposes work package

-- *Salience Power* assess stakeholder's power
+- *Salience Power* assess stakeholder's power (power, urgency, and legitimacy)

 - *Plurality* decisions made by the largest group